ubachp/rutorrent-discord/README.md

 * Make sure you have php-curl installed
 * download/clone repo
-* add discordpush to your rutorrent/plugins directory
+* add discordpopopush to your rutorrent/plugins directory
 * reload webinterface

 # Usage

-* go to settings > Discord
+* go to settings > Discord popo
 * Enable, tick what evens should be notified
 * Paste webhook url you got from your respective channel settings where you want the notifications to appear